Longtime municipal officials stepping down

 Arvada councilmember serving since 2013

-John Marriott was first elected in 2013 to serve as Arvada’s representative for City Council District 3.
-A former CML board member, Marriott also served on a number of local and regional boards reflecting his experience as a business owner and dedication to his hometown.
+Marriott was first elected in 2013 to serve as Arvada’s representative for City Council District 3.
+A former CML board member, Marriott also served on a number of local and regional boards reflecting his experience as a small business owner and his commitment to making his hometown a great place to live and work for generations.

 Brett PaytonBrett Payton